ilyaperepelitsa/CV/README.md

 link](https://ilyaperepelitsa.github.io/graph/).
 I made a Selenium-based instagram bot that followed thousands of people and liked a bunch of their photos, got 82 clean "follow-backs" and visualized it in a processing graph.
-Initially wanted to run some ML and write a proper bot but ran
+Initially wanted to run some ML and write a proper bot but ran out of time and resources.